grokking-vietnam/workshop/be002/practice.md

 Behind the scene, Cassandra used a file format named SSTable (Sorted String Table) which was developed by Google.

-Memtables and SSTables are maintained per table.
-The commit log is shared among tables.
 SSTables are immutable, not written to again after the memtable is flushed.
-Consequently, a partition is typically stored across multiple SSTable files.
-A number of other SSTable structures exist to assist read operations:

 ### Practice - Create and Select